keu/docs/astro/kubernetespodoperator.md

     get_logs=True,
 )
 ```
-### Use an Amazon ECR repository (Optional)
+### Docker images hosted on Amazon ECR repositories

-If your Docker image is hosted in an Amazon Elastic Container Registry (ECR) repository, add a permissions policy to the repository to allow the KubernetesPodOperator to pull the image.
+If your Docker image is hosted in an Amazon Elastic Container Registry (ECR) repository, add a permissions policy to the repository to allow the KubernetesPodOperator to pull the Docker image.
+You don't need to create a Kubernetes secret, or specify the Kubernetes secret in your DAG.

 1. Log in to the Amazon ECR Dashboard and then select **Menu** > **Repositories**.